Housing scheme extension boosts housebuilders by 930 million pounds

 "I guess things get a bit skewed when there's an election," he said.

-Shares in the two together with Taylor Wimpey (TW.L), Berkeley Group Holdings (BKGH.L) and Bellway (BWY.L) added about 930 million pounds in value on Monday, based on Reuters' calculations.
+Shares in the two together with Taylor Wimpey, Berkeley Group Holdings and Bellway added about 930 million pounds in value on Monday, based on Reuters' calculations.

 Stewart Baseley, executive chairman of the Home Builders Federation, called on Britain's opposition Labour party to give its backing to the scheme ahead of the May 2015 elections.